 This tool uses the C reference implementation of Pikchr by Richard Hipp which is included here for convenience (as permitted by its generous license).

-``` pikchr @usage requote delimiters x-current-color
+``` pikchr @usage requote delimiters x-current-color details open

 arrow right 225% "Markdown+Pikchr" "Source"